Dreamlinerm/Netflix-Prime-Auto-Skip/develop.md

 Notes:

 - The extension is loaded via `--disable-extensions-except` + `--load-extension`.
-- By default the fixture runs headed (recommended for extensions).
-You can try headless with `PW_HEADLESS=1`, but extension support in headless can be flaky depending on Chromium.
+- The fixture runs headed (recommended for extensions).

 ### Staying signed in (Netflix, etc.)

-By default, the E2E fixture creates a temporary Chromium profile and deletes it after each run.
-If you want to stay signed into Netflix between runs, use a persistent `userDataDir`.
+The E2E fixture uses a persistent Chrome profile stored in `.playwright/user-data` so you stay signed in between runs.

 1. Create / reuse a persistent profile and sign in once folder `.playwright/user-data`: